gregpalmr/alluxio-spark-eks/alluxio/README.md

      $ vi alluxio/alluxio-helm-values.yaml

 ### c.
+Create the alluxio namespace

+To help organize the Kubernetes cluster, create a namespace for your specific environment.
+Usethis namespace name on the helm and kubectl commands that you use later.
+Create the namespace with the command:

+     $ kubectl create namespace alluxio

+### c.
+Create the Alluxio worker persistent volume claims

+Alluxio worker pods use NVMe or SSD persistent storage to cache files from the under file systems (UFSs).
+This helps improve performance for workloads requesting that data and helps reduce cloud storage egress costs and API costs.

+Create a persistent volume claims to be used on each EKS node, by the Alluxio worker pods.

+Make a working copy of the alluxio-helm-values.yaml file:

+     $ cp alluxio/alluxio-worker-pvc.yaml.template alluxio/alluxio-worker-pvc.yaml

+Modify the alluxio-worker-pvc.yaml by doing the following:

+- Most users can leave the yaml file as is.

+Use your favorite editor to modify the yaml file:

+     $ vi alluxio/alluxio-worker-pvc.yaml

+The new PVCs will have a status of Pending until the Alluxio worker pods claim them, when the "help install" command is run.
+View the new PVCs with  the command:

+     $ kubectl get pvc --namespace alluxio

+### d.
 Deploy Alluxio pods with the Helm chart

 With the helm values yaml file configured for Alluxio master nodes and worker nodes (and persistent storage for each), deploy the Alluxio pods using the Helm chart command.
 The first time the Alluxio cluster is deployed, you must format the master node journals, so add the --set journal.format.runFormat=true argument to the command.
 Use the command:

-     $ helm install alluxio --set journal.format.runFormat=true -f alluxio/alluxio-helm-values.yaml alluxio-charts/alluxio
+     $ helm install alluxio --namespace alluxio --set journal.format.runFormat=true -f alluxio/alluxio-helm-values.yaml alluxio-charts/alluxio

-### d.
+### e.
 Verify the Alluxio cluster deployed successfully

-If you have an issue deploying the helm chart, you can delete it and try again.
-Delete it with the command:

-     $ helm delete alluxio

 Check to see if the Alluxio master and worker pods are running with the command:

-     $ kubectl get pods
+     $ kubectl get pods --namespace alluxio
      NAME                   READY   STATUS    RESTARTS   AGE
      alluxio-master-0       2/2     Running   0          70s
      alluxio-master-1       2/2     Running   0          70s